Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Related Work

-Note that unlike most existing MVC works mentioned above which focus on the construction of models, this paper pays more attention to the novel exploration about MVC's multifacet complementarity study including the feature facet, view-label facet, and contrast facet, especially the view-label facet which has NEVER been explicitly concerned or ignored so far.
+Though these methods have achieved varying degrees of performance improvement in mining view complementarity information, the richness of the view complementarity information they obtained still appears relatively single, where they just maintain the overall information of the sample from different views as much as possible at the feature facet.
+In fact, the complementarity information of views may be reflected at multiple facets that are not limited to the feature facet.
+However, as far as we know, there is currently few works that comprehensively focus on complementarity learning of views.
+Thus, this paper attempts to take the first step in this direction, where we explore the multifacet complementarity study of MVC, including the feature facet, view-label facet, and contrast facet, especially the view-label facet which has NEVER been explicitly concerned or ignored so far.
 Therefore, our work actually makes up for a deficiency in the existing multi-view learning community.